-From 1978 until 1988, Dorothy ran the agency with this sole mission: to provide pro-bono legal assistance.
+From 1978 until 1988, Dorothy ran the agency with the sole mission of providing pro-bono legal assistance.
 The 1980s were not good for those with serious mental health conditions.
-A new war was starting in the States, a war on some of the most vulnerable populations we have, including the severely mentally ill.
+A new war was starting in the US, a war on some of the most vulnerable populations of our society, including the severely mentally ill.

 In 1988 the Congress passed the first piece of homeless assistance legislation, the McKinney-Vento Act.
 McKinney-Vento gave rise to what today is called Transitional Housing.
 This is housing for the homeless that is time-limited.
 In the late 1980s, Dorothy started the first of three transitional housing programs at HCC.
 Transitional Housing works very well for those who experience short-term homelessness because of issues like job loss or medical expenses.
 HCC continues Dorothy’s work with our Home Again program that currently serves 60 families.